JulienPalard/peps/pep-0xxx.rst

 team can be faster than documentation mutates.

-Quoting Xiang Zhang:
+Quoting Xiang Zhang about Chinese translations:

-> I have seen several groups trying to translate part of our official doc.
+  I have seen several groups trying to translate part of our official doc.
 But their efforts are disperse and quickly become lost because they are not organized to work towards a single common result and their results are hold anywhere on the Web and hard to find.
 An